Back to Blog

 • Your written response (date sent, decision, reasons if refused, conditions if approved)

-• Evidence the tenant received your response (timestamped delivery proof)
+• Evidence the tenant received your response — our guide on proving tenants received documents explains how to create timestamped delivery proof

 • Any subsequent correspondence about the pet